Method Overloading

 void display(String b, int a) { }

-Method Overloading with Type Promotion
+Method Overloading and Type Promotion

 void show(int a) {